FAQ

 What is Borgo Santolina?

-Borgo Santolina is a private Tuscan estate that operates as an all inclusive, exclusive use hilltop retreat.
-It combines a 14 suite stone villa, a working organic farm, and a full service resort style experience for one group at a time.
+Borgo Santolina is a private Tuscan estate that operates as an exclusive-use hilltop retreat.
+It combines a 14-suite stone villa, a working organic farm, and tranquil privacy in the Tuscan woods for one group at a time.

 Where is Borgo Santolina located in Tuscany?